Healthy eating on a budget

 - Limit eating out.
 It is often easier to grab meals on the go but remember that you will pay extra for that convenience and risk wasting food you have already bought for the week.
 If you want to save money and eat healthily, consider bringing your own lunch a few times per week and cut back on dining out when possible.

 - Making your own healthy packed lunch will help to save money, control the amount of fat, saturated fat, salt and sugar you are eating and use up any leftovers.
 Leftovers make delicious, cheap and healthy alternatives to sandwiches, soups or salads, can help you reduce food waste and save you money!
-See our healthy packed lunch page for more ideas.
+For more ideas see our healthy packed lunch page for more ideas.

 - Keep a supply of frozen and tinned fruit and vegetables.
 These have a long shelf life so you can use them as and when you need them, without them going off.